-Two case studies are used by Lisa Stafford and Claudia Baldwin to illustrate the need to utilise universal design principles in neighbourhood planning and design.
-Using the experiences of children and older adults they discuss how universal design is the bridging concept for joined up thinking for greater liveability for all ages.
+Using the experiences of children and older adults, two case studies illustrate the need to utilise universal design principles in neighbourhood planning and design.
+The authors discuss how universal design is the bridging concept for joined up thinking for greater liveability for all ages.
 However, entrenched practices based on compliance leave no space for the application of voluntary guidelines whether for one age group or another.